 Not everyone needs a McMansion.
 Think hard about whether your master bath or your entryway or your family room really needs to be as big as you’re imagining.
 Remember that each square foot of finished space costs money to build, heat, and cool, and it also represents more work to keep clean.
 If your remodel involves an addition, keep this question in mind.
 Or if you’re remodeling existing space, could the wide-open space in the kitchen be used for something else, such as storage?

 On the flip side, are there rooms in your house that could be turned into something else?
 Maybe knocking down walls could turn a rarely used bedroom or bonus room into part of a master suite or open-plan living area.

-Aging in place is a big deal, so even if you’re not planning to stay in this house forever, it might make your home easier to sell if you implement some aspects of universal design, a concept that makes living easier both for people who have physical limitations and those who don’t.
-Those features include extra lighting, lever-style door latches, single-handle faucets, no-threshold showers with seating inside, wider doorways and halls, and many more that could be incorporated as part of a remodel.
+Aging in place is a big deal, so even if you’re not planning to stay in this house forever, it might make your home easier to sell if you implemented some aspects of universal design, a concept that makes living easier both for people who have physical limitations and those who don’t.
+Those features include extra lighting, lever-style door handles, single-handle faucets, no-threshold showers with seating inside, wider doorways and halls, and many more that could be incorporated as part of a remodel.

 Will the Furniture Fit?